 Line of sight and coverage offshore

-The answer to that question is more complex that the line of sight, as there are factors that play a role into how far signal can travel.
+The answer to that question is more complex than the line of sight, as there are factors that play a role into how far signal can travel.
 Reflection on water is one of those.
 Humidity and other climate factors also play a significant role and can either extend coverage or decrease it.

 That said, line of sight that you can observe from shore at sea level to another object at sea level is 10km.
 However, the dome installation and the height of the tower / location are not at sea level.